Pontcallec conspiracy: Trial

 The trial occurred in Nantes.
-The Duchess of Maine confessed the existence of a plot against the Regency, which was to have been overthrown by inciting risings in Paris and Brittany with Spanish assistance.
+The Duchess of Maine confessed the existence of a plot against the Regency, which was to be overthrown by inciting risings in Paris and Brittany with Spanish assistance.
 The Regent, Philip II, Duke of Orléans, along with the Abbé Guillaume Dubois and the financier John Law identified 23 key conspirators.
 16 had escaped and were accused in absentia; 7 more were in custody (Pontcallec, Montlouis, Salarun, Talhouët, Du Couëdic, Coargan and Hire de Keranguen).
 20 conspirators were found guilty and four of the seven in court were condemned to death: Pontcallec, Montlouis, Talhouët and Du Couëdic.
 Sixteen others were also condemned in their absence.
 The four condemned men were decapitated the same day, in the Place du Bouffay, Nantes.

 The verdict shocked contemporaries by its severity, since the rebellion had amounted to so little.
 The cost of the whole operation was also deemed excessive.
 However, soon afterwards the economic crisis brought about by the collapse of John Law's financial system overwhelmed such concerns.
 After the executions, the repression stopped.
 The government withdrew from its taxation demands, and confiscated monies and property were restored.
 Exiled conspirators were allowed to return to France after ten years.